When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Trial, Shipping, and Warranty

-Along with a competitive price-point for the Midnight, Helix offers free ground shipping throughout the contiguous U.S. Midnight mattress purchases are backed by a 100-night sleep trial and a 10-year warranty protecting against structural defects.
+Along with a competitive price-point for the Midnight, Helix offers free ground shipping throughout the contiguous U.S. Midnight mattress purchases are backed by a 100-night sleep trial and a lifetime warranty protecting against structural defects.

 Best Mattress for Couples